secretbosscode/nzbidx/README.md

 ### Circuit breaker behavior

-OpenSearch and Redis calls use a small circuit breaker with jittered retries.
+OpenSearch calls use a small circuit breaker with jittered retries.
 After repeated failures the breaker opens and search endpoints return empty responses while NZB retrieval returns HTTP 503.
 The circuit half-opens after `CB_RESET_SECONDS` allowing a probe to close it on